hyc9527/monte-carlo-cpp/README.md

 # Usage

-A pre-compiled library file is included for convenience.
+A pre-compiled library file is included for convenience (Note: compiled for Linux via Ubuntu 18.04, may not work on Mac/Windows).
 To begin using the library in your own project, copy the files monte_carlo.a and monte_carlo.h to your project directory.
 In your C++ project main file, add the library header file:

 ```c++
 #include "monte_carlo.h"